raspberrypilearning/comic-character/en/step_3.md

 ### Superhero 'summary' section

-It would be great to show users a summary of their character.
+It would be great to show the user a summary of their character.

 --- task ---